-We will use the following two basic lemmas about the bivariate Haar system. \begin{lemma} Let $N = 2^n$.
-For any indices $(j, k)$ and $(j, k +1),$ there are at most $6n$ bivariate Haar wavelets which are not constant on these indices. \end{lemma} \begin{proof} The lemma follows by showing that for fixed dyadic scale $p$ between 1 and $n$, there are at most 6 Haar wavelets with side dimension $2^{n-p}$ which are not constant on these two indices.
+We will need two preliminary lemmas about the bivariate Haar system. \begin{lemma} Let $N = 2^n$, and consider the discrete bivariate Haar wavelet basis functions $\vct{h}^0$ and $(\vct{h}^e_{p,\ell}) \in \C^{N \times N}$.
+For any fixed pair of indices $(j, k)$ and $(j, k +1)$ or $(j,k)$ and $(j+1,k)$, there are at most $6n$ bivariate Haar wavelets which are not constant on these indices. \end{lemma} \begin{proof} The lemma follows by showing that for fixed dyadic scale $p$ between 1 and $n$, there are at most 6 Haar wavelets with side dimension $2^{n-p}$ which are not constant on these two indices.
 Indeed, if the edge between $(j, k)$ and $(j, k+1)$ coincides with a dyadic edge at scale $p$, then the 3 wavelets supported on each of the two adjacent dyadic squares transition from being zero to nonzero along this edge.
 The only other case to consider is that $(j, k)$ coincides with a dyadic edge at dyadic scale $p+1$ but does not coincide with a dyadic edge at scale $p$; in this case the 3 wavelets supported on the dyadic square centered at $(j, k+1), (j, k)$ can change from negative to positive value. \end{proof}